aptivator/js-library-seed/README.md

 ### Introduction

 This repository is a basic scaffold for writing isomorphic JavaScript libraries.
-The two main features provided by the setup are 1) a test-driven and command-line environment to track real-time results of development and 2) a build script to assemble a library for distribution.
+The setup provides a test-driven and command-line environment to track real-time results of development and a build script to assemble a library for distribution.

 ### Usage